cygni/cts2023-turn-cygnicator/README.md

 include(${CMAKE_CURRENT_SOURCE_DIR}/simulator.cmake)
 ```

-Run build.sh, and you should see that your simulator files are build
+Run build.sh, and you should see that your simulator files are built
 ```
 === Simulator Output Files ===
 ./build/turn-cygnicator/turn-cygnicator
 ```

 ## Running the Simulator
-The simulator uses the real FreeRTOS kernel, so the scheduling works in the same way as on hardware.
+The simulator uses the real FreeRTOS kernel so the scheduling works in the same way as on hardware.
-To run your solution in the firmware, run the program you built in the docker container.
+To run your solution in the simulator, run the program you built in the docker container.
 If standing in the firmware/ directory:

 ```bash
 docker run --rm  -v "$(pwd)":"$(pwd)" -w "$(pwd)" -it rpisdk:latest ./build/turn-cygnicator/turn-cygnicator